 Forecasting climate change risks to biodiversity and ecosystem services to strengthen climate change adaptation in Africa

-Deadline: 14 June 2019 or until position is filled
+Deadline: Until the position is filled

 The ACDI is seeking up to two Postdoctoral Research Fellows (PDRFs) to join a research team working on a Future Leaders–African Independent Research (FLAIR) project on climate change risks to biodiversity and ecosystem services.